 While Heston and Niven are fine, Gardner is shaky.
 In the service of a quick-fix history lesson, the script isn’t solid, which disheartened the actors, and there is no emotional involvement with the thin characterizations.
 The writers don’t embarrass with bad lines, they just fail to engage (a complicated task with this incident to start with).
 There were constant rewrites to suit and soothe the egos of Heston and Niven, and Gardner might as well not be there, she’s so uncertain.
 Heston said her behavior was the worst he’d ever witnessed by a professional colleague.
 She was losing her fabled looks at 41, and years of hard partying took their toll.

 Though she would continue to receive deferential billing in A-list films like Seven Days In May, The Bible and Earthquake, and would be coaxed by wily John Huston to one of her career-best jobs the following year in The Night Of The Iguana, her leading lady status and industry reputation was badly undercut by the temper tantrums, lateness and assorted shenanigans she indulged here.
-The undisciplined behavior and nutty attitude caused huge difficulties during the production, no doubt helping overwhelmed director Nicholas Ray, already at war with the producer, to have the heart attack that drove him off the film, to be replaced by Guy Green.
+The undisciplined behavior and nutty attitude caused huge difficulties during the production, no doubt helping overwhelmed director Nicholas Ray, already at war with the producer, to have the heart attack that drove him off the film, to be replaced by Andrew Marton, with some contributions from Guy Green.